Installing Central on DigitalOcean#

 v=spf1 a mx ip4:SERVER-IP-ADDRESS-HERE -all

-$ docker compose build mail && docker compose up -d mail
+$ docker compose build mail && docker compose stop mail && docker compose up -d mail

 Warning